-'Based on our investigation, the Company has concluded that we are unable to honor the Complainant's refund request based on the fact that the reported transfers were made by (the Complainant) himself.
+'Based on our investigation, the Company has concluded that we are unable to honor the Complainant's refund request based on the fact that the reported transfers were made by the Complainant himself.

 While we sympathize with the Complainant and recognize that he may have been misled or induced into transferring funds to an alleged fraudster, it is important to note that these transfers were made solely at the Complainant's request.
-We must also emphasize that the addresses the funds were transferred to, do not belong to the Company and, as such, any due diligence of the ownership of these addresses falls under the responsibilities of the provider of said wallets.
+We must also emphasize that the addresses the funds were transferred to, do not belong to the Company and as such, any due diligence of the ownership of these addresses falls under the responsibilities of the provider of said wallets.
+Unfortunately, Crypto.com cannot revoke any virtual asset withdrawals because blockchain transactions are fast and immutable.